WaYdotNET/minimal-git-file-history/README.md

 You can customize keyboard shortcuts in Keybindings (`Ctrl+K Ctrl+S` / `Cmd+K Cmd+S`):

-- Search for `minimalGitHistory` or `gitFileHistory` to see all available commands
+- Search for `minimalGitFileHistory` to see all available commands
 - Assign your preferred shortcuts

 ## Troubleshooting